Functions of a Notary Public in terms of the Registry of Deeds Act

 - long leases of land,

-- A notary is also ex officio a commissioner of oaths and may administer an oath on an affidavit or take a solemn or attested declaration whenever requested to do so, or when such affidavits or declarations are required by law.
+- A notary is also ex officio a commissioner of oaths and may administer an oath on an affidavit or take a solemn or attested declaration whenever requested or when such affidavits or declarations are required by law.